Brunolzx/postman-api-testing-ipma/README.txt

 IPMA Weather API Testing with Postman

-This project demonstrates API testing using the IPMA Weather API.
+This project demonstrates API testing using the IPMA Weather Public API.

 The goal is to validate that the API endpoints respond correctly, return valid data, and meet expected performance requirements.